Terms and Conditions

 16.5.
 Unless SCEL agrees otherwise, the Client may request a refund of funds held in the Client’s Accounts by notice to SCEL in writing.
 Upon such a request or upon termination of the access to SCEL’s on-line system, SCEL shall remit available funds to the Client in such a manner as SCEL deems appropriate.

 16.6.
-All intellectual property rights in comprised in all parts of SCEL’s on-line system will remain vested in SECL.
+All intellectual property rights in comprised in all parts of SCEL’s on-line system and any documentation emailed or posted to the Client will remain vested in SCEL and/ or its licensors.
 This includes copyright in the SCEL’s websites.
 The Client is only permitted to access SCEL’s websites and or on-line system for the purpose of transacting its legitimate business with SCEL.
 The Client is not permitted to display, use, distribute, or reproduce any parts of SCEL’s on-line systems and websites, or to create any derivative works or incorporate any materials comprised in the websites or online systems into any other websites, electronic retrieval systems, publications or otherwise.
 However, as part of the access to SCEL’s on-line system and subject to these Conditions, the Client is permitted to download or print single copies of web pages for the Client’s own internal record-keeping purposes, provided the Client complies with all instructions given by SCEL.

 16.7.
 The Client shall not recreate or copy, modify, reproduce or distribute SCEL’s on-line system or create derivative works from it or permit its reverse engineering, disassembly, decompilation or otherwise attempt to ascertain the source code or internal workings of any part of SCEL’s on-line system or websites.